 - A UWA Plus Professional Development Transcript, listing all successfully completed micro-credentials

-*In order to apply for the Graduate Certificate award you must have a Bachelor of Engineering degree or a degree in a related field and have met UWA’s English language competency requirements.
+*In order to apply for the Graduate Certificate award you must have a Bachelor of Engineering degree or a degree in a related field.
 Please refer to the Graduate Certificate in Tailings Management.

 - Delivery mode

 - 7 October 2024 - 29 November 2024